-Most DNA genealogy enthusiasts are familiar with chromsome browsers like the one pictured here from Family Tree DNA.
+Most DNA genealogy enthusiasts are familiar with chromsome browsers like the ones offered on the FTDNA or 23AndMe web sites.

 Although it is a useful tool, it has some significant limitations: